Bubba Crosby: 2006

 During the offseason, Yankees general manager Brian Cashman initially stated that Crosby would be the Yankees starting center fielder in 2006.
 Nevertheless, upon the large signing of Johnny Damon in December, he was again put in a reserve role and ceded his number 18 to Damon.
-Though again made the team's opening roster, he lost almost a month on the 15 Day Disabled list from mid-May to June.
+Though he again made the team's opening roster, he lost almost a month on the 15 Day Disabled list from mid-May to June.
 After having appeared in 65 games, on August 4, 2006, Crosby was designated for assignment by the Yankees.
 He cleared waivers on August 9, however, and reported back to the Clippers, remaining in the Yankee organization.
 He became a 6-year Minor League free agent after the season.

 Cincinnati Reds (2007)

 On November 10, 2006, the Cincinnati Reds signed Crosby for the 2007 season.
 Crosby agreed to a one-year contract that paid $400,000 while he was in the majors, and $75,000 in the minors.
 "We're getting a guy that's been on winning teams, that plays the game the right way, that always plays it hard and can play all three outfield positions," Reds general manager Wayne Krivsky said.
 "We're happy to have him."

 Crosby hit .276 in 16 games in spring training with 1 homer and 7 RBI.
 Crosby was sent to the Triple-A affiliate Louisville Bats on March 24, 2007.
 "We just felt he was behind a couple of other guys for that spot," Krivsky said.
 Louisville placed Crosby on the disabled list after 13 games.
 The diagnosis was left shoulder tendinitis.
 Conservative treatment was unsuccessful, and on July 20, in Cincinnati, he had season-ending surgery on his shoulder.
 The Reds granted Crosby free agency in October 2007.